-Automatic Number Plate Recognition (ANPR) technology is used within Gwent Police to help detect, deter and disrupt criminality at a local, force, regional and national level, including tackling traveling criminals, Organised Crime Groups and terrorists.
+Automatic Number Plate Recognition (ANPR) technology is used within Gwent Police to help detect, deter and disrupt criminality at a local, force, regional and national level, including tackling travelling criminals, Organised Crime Groups and terrorists.
 ANPR provides lines of enquiry and evidence in the investigation of crime and is used by forces throughout England, Wales, Scotland and Northern Ireland.

 As a vehicle passes an ANPR camera, its registration number is read and instantly checked against database records of vehicles of interest.
 Police officers can intercept and stop a vehicle, check it for evidence and, where necessary, make arrests.
 The use of ANPR in this way has proved to be important in the detection of many offences, including locating stolen vehicles, tackling uninsured vehicle use and uncovering cases of major crime.
 It also allows officers’ attention to be drawn to offending vehicles whilst allowing law abiding drivers to go about their business unhindered.